antfu/talks/2023-10-28/src/slides.md

 And in the union, we learnt even somethings we have to be specific in order to achieve something great, we could still seek for the potential union we could make to expand the communities and benefit the whole ecosystem.

 It's all about collaboration and communities.
 I have a strong believe that open source is the way for us to build the better world.
-And I am looking forward to see more and more open source built in similiar mindsets.
+And I am looking forward to see more and more open source built in similiar mindsets and found better ways to collabrate.

+That's all for my talk.
+Thank you!
 -->

 ---